testomatio/reporter/docs/artifacts.md

 ## Troubleshooting

-#### I don't have S3 Bucket
+#### I don't have a S3 Bucket

-Well, just get it.
-Even if your company doesn't provide one, you can purchase S3 storage by yourself.
+Well then, just get it.
+Even if your company doesn't provide one, you can purchase a S3 storage by yourself.

 #### Publishing Artifacts from Docker Container